 This View allows you to see all of your upcoming Scheduled Activities for your tasks, clients, leads, opportunities, or any other element in your Odoo applications.
-In the example below, we're in the CRM application so these are the scheduled activities in our Sales Pipeline for four different Opportunities.
-Each Opportunity has its own row and the dates of each scheduled activity shows in a column to the right.
 Activities in red are overdue, activities in orange are scheduled for today, and activities in green are scheduled for a time in the future.
-You can schedule additional activities by clicking the SCHEDULE AN ACTIVITY button at the bottom of the table.
+You can schedule additional activities by clicking the + SCHEDULE ACTIVITY button at the bottom of the table.

-If you click on an Activity in the grid, you'll see what the Activity is, the scheduled date, and you can mark it as Done by clicking the checkmark icon that's greyed out on the right.
-You can also schedule additional activities for the row by clicking the Schedule an Activity button at the bottom of the pop-up.
+If you click on an activity in the grid, you'll see what the activity is, the scheduled date, and you can mark it as Done by clicking the checkmark icon that's greyed out on the right.
+You can also schedule additional activities for the row by clicking the + Schedule Activity button at the bottom of the pop-up.

 The Gantt View is not available in the CRM application.
 To get started, navigate to the Time Off application.
 If you don't have this application installed, please do so now.

 This view allows you to see scheduled blocks of time as rows going along a calendar.
-This is helpful for seeing how different schedules overlap and provides you with an overview of your time blocks for more effective schedule management.
+This is helpful for seeing how different schedules overlap for each day and provides you with an overview of your time blocks for more effective schedule management.